 - VI.
-Consumer Complaint Procedures (continued): - C. Reserved for Future Use
+Customer Complaint Procedures (continued): - C. Reserved for Future Use

 - VI.
-Consumer Complaint Procedures (continued): - D. Reserved for Future Use
+Customer Complaint Procedures (continued): - D. Reserved for Future Use

-E. Appeals to the Authority:
+E. Appeals to the Authority's Chief Executive Officer:

 1. Filing an Appeal

 - a) If a Customer or the Manager disagrees with the decision rendered by the Department's informal hearing or review, the Customer or the Manager may appeal in writing to Office of the Secretary, NYS Department of Public Service, 3 Empire State Plaza, Albany, NY 12223-1350. - b) The appeal should be filed within fifteen (15) days after the Department's informal hearing or review decision is mailed.